alejandrolaguna20/alejandrolaguna20/README.md

 # Alejandro Laguna
-*"The Universe is under no obligation to make sense to you."*
+*"The Universe is under no obligation to make sense to you."* — Neil deGrasse Tyson

 Just a curious human who codes | Student at the European Institute of Technology ([EPITECH](https://www.epitech.eu/))